24MP APS-C, 8 FPS, ISO 51,200

 ● 24 MP sensor, up from 16 MP.

-● "Digital Teleconverter" mode lets me turn the lens ring with the shutter unpressed for 50mm- and 70mm-equivalant angles of view.
+● New, smart "Digital Teleconverter" mode lets me turn the lens ring with the shutter unpressed for 50mm- and 70mm-equivalant angles of view.
 It's smart enough that the smaller resolution settings work with no loss of sharpness or resolution— exactly as if you had 35mm, 50mm and 70mm lenses on a LEICA.
 With the shutter half-pressed, this same ring gives manual focus.

-● ISO dial inside the shutter-speed dial, just like 1970s SLRs.
+● New ISO dial inside the shutter-speed dial, just like 1970s SLRs.
 Lift the shutter dial and turn to set ISO.

 ● "C" position on the exposure compensation dial covers ±5 stops with the front command dial in case the directly selected ±3 stop range of the dial clicks isn't enough.